David-Hunt327/Bookstore-Management/README.md

+### GETTING STARTED
+To get started with the Bookshop-Management project, follow these steps:

+- Clone the Repository:

+Clone this repository to your local machine using the following command:

+    git clone git@github.com:David-Hunt327/Diabetes-Management-Chatbot.git

+- Set to correct Directory:

+      Move to Xampp folder 'xampp/htdocs'

+or Download manually

 ### REQUIREMENT
 - PHP Version 7.4 and above (anything below version 5.6 and the project wont work).
 - XAMPP (For live server).